Art and Craft

 Right: A replica, as exact as possible, of the original bent-neck lute by Jacob Langenwalder in 1627 / rebuilt to 11 courses by Matthias Greimbl in Kremsmünster in 1678.

-The original has Renaissance baring and a fir wood body.
+The original has "Renaissance" baring and a fir wood body.
 Before the rebuild in 1678, the lute probably had 9 or 10 courses.

 (The lutes of Kremsmünster Abbey, PLV Peißenberg 2020)

-Original lute body by Michael Gartner (1524, one of the oldest), rebuilt with 11 courses by A. F. Mayer (1723), Salzburg Museum (MI 1087)
+Original lute by Michael Gartner (the body ist from 1524 and one of the oldest), rebuilt by A. F. Mayer (1723) in a 11 courses d-minor lute, Salzburg Museum (MI 1087)

-Further Information:
+Information:

 On the original instrument, only the age of the soundboard’s wood can be scientifically determined by means of dendrochronological examination (annual ring analysis) (provided that no “old soundboard” has been newly installed).
 For all other components, it is not possible to determine the exact age, or a chronological classification can only be based on the construction tradition.
 Due to frequent modifications (lastly in guitars) or later restorations, it is not possible – or only possible to a limited extent – to determine the exact age of individual instrument parts based on construction tradition.
 Without dendrochronological analysis, the dating of instruments should be treated with caution.

-Developmental history:
+Development history:

+In our modern day, lutes and violins are mostly built in one-person workshops.
 During the heyday of the lute, instruments were produced in very large numbers using a division of labor.
 Italian lute makers' workshops processed semi-finished parts that were transported to Italy from the northern edge of the Alps, among other places (excerpt: Füssener Lauten und Geigenbau.
 Hofmeister Musikverlag, 2017, pp. 95-96).
 The estates of famous lute makers list the sheer quantity of semi-finished and finished parts, as well as finished lutes.
 Laux Maler (1552, Bologna) mentions 1,100 lutes, 1,354 soundboards (1,154 of which already had rosettes and inlays).
 Moise and Magno Tiefenbrucker (1581, Venice) are said to have had 335 lutes, 8 guitars, 150 lute bodies, 60 unfinished lutes, stored semi-finished products, 15,200 yew wood ribs, 2,000 soundboards, 300 bridges, 600 necks, and 160 pegs.
 Caspar Frei (1627, Bologna) had 522 lutes and chitarrones, several hundred guitars, and 400 soundboards.

 Workbench concerts: